gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-- **Abtract class**: A class that is meant to be inherited from, but not instantiated directly.
+- **Abstract class**: A class that is meant to be inherited from, but not instantiated directly.
 (i.e., `Animal` in our example).
 - **Abstract Method**: A method that is declared in an abstract class, but not implemented.
 To be implemented by subclasses.